Skip to Content

 "Communication always matters because, as I argue in my research, we use words to build our worlds.
 This is even truer when we think about our professional and social future.
 Media scholars say that we are living in an 'information age,' meaning that the currency of our society is information, which is usually transmitted through communication.
 Therefore, understanding how to communicate well and how communication shapes our world are key for those of us who want to build our future."

 Headshot of Ruth Tsuria x288Ruth Tsuria, Ph.D., has published numerous articles and won several major awards within the fields of communication and religion in less than a decade as an academic.
-And although her accomplishments are important to her, having the chance to guide students as they better their futures through the M.A. in Strategic Communication program is just as rewarding.
+And although her accomplishments are important to her, having the chance to guide students as they better their futures through the M.A. in Communication program is just as rewarding.

 In fact, Tsuria recalled getting just as emotional as her pupils upon watching them graduate last year.